 2 celery ribs, cut into large chunks (celery leaves included)

 2 carrots, cut into large chunks

 1 bay leaf

 1 small sprig of fresh rosemary (optional, not necessary if you do not have it lying around.)

 2 leaves of fresh sage (optional, not necessary)

 2 cloves of garlic

 Method: Place all ingredients in a stockpot.
 Bring to a boil.
 Reduce heat; cover and simmer on low for at least 4 hours (stirring occasionally).
 Discard Turkey Carcass.
 Strain to separate the broth from the other ingredients.
 Throw away the veggies/herbs/turkey remains.
-Place broth back on Stove over medium heat to get started on your soup.
+Place the broth back on stove over medium heat to get started on your soup.
 (You can freeze just the broth for up to 2-3 months!)

-Turkey Noodle Soup:
+Leftover Thanksgiving Turkey Noodle Soup:

 3 1/2 – 4 Qts. of Homemade Turkey Stock (recipe above)